tiagovdaa/k8s-lab/README.md

  - [X] Nodes join
  - [ ] User creation and ssh-keys import (only vagrant user is being used)

-Created with :love: using VScodium, Debian Linux in :brazil:
+Created with :heart: using VScodium, Debian Linux in :brazil: